echurchill/CityWorld/README.txt

 * along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Todo
-Park benches
+Park benches and other furniture
-Figure out why trees are missing from parks sometimes

-v0.4 (preliminary)
+v0.50
+Added rounded buildings.. but there are loads of issues remaining to be dealt with

+v0.40
 Added cisterns and most of the tops of parks
 Added the command "CityWorld", which will teleport you to (and create) "CityWorld" Added stairs back in (they might be missing in some buildings but that is pretty rare)